 “For a few more days…” Ben continued.
 “Until Chicago.”

-Ben shifted his position, maneuvering around so that he could face Travis and lift his chin and look directly into his red-rimmed, sea-green eyes.
+Ben shifted his position.
+Maneuvered around so that he could face Travis and lift his chin and look directly into his red-rimmed, sea-green eyes.
 “Okay?” he prodded, cupping his palm against Travis’ rough jaw.
 “I’m not leaving yet.
 I’ll extend my stay at the hotel, and you can come back when you’re ready.
 Or not.
 It’s up to you.”

-There was visible writhing behind Travis’ eyes: inner struggles playing tug-of-war between his heart and head; opposing sides battling for victory over the direction of his happiness.
+There was writhing behind Travis’ eyes, inner struggles playing tug-of-war between his heart and head, opposing sides battling for victory over the direction of his happiness.
 In the end, it appeared that the heart won.
 Travis nodded his approval to Ben.
 Attempted to shake off the evidence of his fragile, vulnerable side by sitting up straight and inhaling a deep breath; the oxygen filled his lungs through a long quiver.
 He was someone who relied on resilience to keep himself upright, and Ben could tell that the weakness he was showing was painful to him.
-“Okay,” he eventually whispered, sliding a hand up to cover the hand holding firm against his jaw.
+“Okay,” he eventually whispered.
+Slid a hand up to cover the hand holding firm against his jaw.
 “But not here in Aspen.
 If you stay, you’re coming home with me.”

 * * * *

-Melanie’s voice was laced with disbelief and a tinge of anger.
+Melanie’s voice was laced with disbelief and anger.
 “Wait, what exactly is happening, Ben?
 What are you saying?
 You’re not coming home today?”

-Annoyed with her peppering of questions, Ben mirrored her tinge of anger with his own.
+Annoyed with her peppering of questions, Ben mirrored her anger with his own.
 “Fuck, just do this for me.”

 An exasperated sigh reverberated on the other end of the line, followed by fingernails rapidly clicking against computer keys.
 After a minute, Melanie said, “Looks like I can get you on a nonstop flight out of Denver Thursday morning.
 But it’s gonna be at the crack of dawn in order for you to land at O’Hare and get to the studio on time.
 I’ll arrange for a town car to pick you up.”